 Women have had to do it.

 And then the opposite of male protection happens, and they turn on us.
-I’m constantly on the defensive, constantly having to do the work where I’m misrepresented, slandered, etc. Just the other week, I was traveling to a two-cop town to a wonderful RCUS church in Nebraska, only to find out that Shane Anderson had repeatedly contacted the pastor there to warn him how dangerous I am.
-I cannot escape it.
+I’m constantly on the defensive, constantly having to do the work where I’m misrepresented, slandered, etc. Just the other week, I was traveling to a two-cop town to a wonderful RCUS church in Nebraska, only to find out that the pastor was repeatedly contacted with warnings about how dangerous I am.* I cannot escape it.
 The well keeps being poisoned against me and my work and I keep having to point out where the drops of poison are in the water, even as it should be as clear as day.
 It’s exhausting, painful, incredibly stressful, and non-stop.
 And there is this underlying accusation from some, “Well you are the troublemaker who asked for it.”
 Like I deserve this for talking about women and discipleship!
 And for speaking truth about abuse!

 I am constantly receiving detrimental messages about my value as a person.
 Often by officers in my own denomination.
 And I have to continuously ask, “Am I crazy?”
 “What is wrong with me?“